Chengjing-314/ECE199_SP2022/README.md

 ## Update
 This repo contain codes that use pybullet to obtain rgbd camera and tools to convert it to Open3d point cloud.
-The code will not be updated but please use it as you wish.

 ## Usable Objects
 ***Must Include***